-In finance, trust is built before you say a single word.
+In finance, trust is one of the most important assets you have.
+In podcasting, nothing will dissolve a potential client’s trust quicker than poor-quality recordings.
 The moment a listener hits play, your audio quality tells them whether you are prepared, professional, and worth their attention.
-This guide covers every variable between pressing record and delivering clean, authoritative audio, without requiring a studio or a sound engineer on retainer.
+This guide covers every variable between pressing record and delivering clean, authoritative audio, without requiring a full recording studio or a full-time audio engineer on retainer.

 Why Is Audio Quality a Business Issue, Not Just a Technical One?